 To avoid the debilitating long-term effects of drug abuse, seeking help early is advised.
 The road to recovery may be a long journey and require a great deal of patience, but it is possible.

-Addiction can lead to dependence, making it difficult for affected people to function normally without their drugs of choice.
+Addiction may lead to dependence, making it difficult for affected people to function normally without their drugs of choice.
 Some signs of drug dependence and addiction include:

 - Hiding the drug or taking it more than prescribed

-- Taking the drug despite orders by the physician to discontinue its use
+- Taking the drug despite orders by physicians to discontinue its use

 - Experimenting with the drug, such as mixing it with other drugs or alcohol